 As part of our Holy Stone Hs170 review, we’ve tried to see if the mini-drone can perform stunts as well.
 Being equipped with a 6-axis gyro stabilization system, the Hs170 performed a couple of 360 degrees spins and some evasions.

 The tricky part was to pilot the drone back to “home base” for recharging.
 As the well begins to run dry, the Hs170 becomes harder and harder to control.
 We recommend landing the drone after 5 minutes of flight and to switch batteries.

 Good Performance of Wind-Resistant Control Range: About 30-50 Meters

-Another issue we’ve had with one of the drones is the loud beeping sound the RC made when it was in headless mode.
+Another issue we’ve had with one of the drones is the loud beeping sound the RC made when it was in the headless mode.
 First, we thought that the battery may have some issues, but it was actually the RC acting up.
-A quick and easy way to get around this is to push the right joystick all the way down and they to place it in the top left corner.
+A quick and easy way to get around this is to push the right joystick all the way down and then to place it in the top left corner.